Table Of Contents

 Tags are one way to improve cloud financial governance, but you’ll want a more accurate and less cumbersome solution to put costs into context.
 CloudZero, for example, doesn’t rely on perfect AWS tags to send you valuable cost insights.

 By ingesting data from multiple sources, such as your infrastructure, application performance, and Kubernetes, it enriches, analyzes, and reports it to each of your teams in a way that makes sense to each one.
-With such actionable information, they can make informed cost decisions with confidence to curb going over budget.
+With such actionable information, they can make informed cost decisions with confidence and avoid going over budget.

-Once you implement these tips, the next step is to practice cloud financial management proactively.
-One way to do that is to treat cost as a first-class metric, like uptime and Mean Time To Recover (MTTR).
+Once you implement these tips, the next step is to practice proactive cloud financial management.
+One way to do this is to treat cost as a first-class metric, alongside uptime and Mean Time To Recovery (MTTR).

 You’d empower teams to see how their activities affect the entire organization’s bottom line if you encouraged them to measure costs proactively.
 A reputable cloud financial management solution that provides unit cost analysis makes this possible.

-Examples of unit costs include how much you spend to support a specific customer, cost per product feature, and cost per DevOps team.
+Examples of unit costs include the amount spent to support a specific customer, the cost per product feature, and the cost per DevOps team.
 The purpose of providing these insights to engineering would be to empower them to develop cost-effective software.
-Unit cost economics would help finance teams determine how to price services competitively without reporting weaker gross margins.
+Unit cost economics would help finance teams determine how to price services competitively without reporting weaker gross margins

 You can identify where, who, and what is driving your cloud costs with CloudZero.
 With CloudZero’s cost intelligence platform, you can break down costs by the business dimensions that matter to you, such as cost per customer, cost per team, and cost per feature.

-You will also receive timely cost-reducing recommendations and cost anomaly alerts so that you can prevent going over budget.
+You will also receive timely cost-reducing recommendations and cost anomaly alerts, allowing you to prevent going over budget